ianclark226/RelayNetwork_QandA/Clark_Ian_fs_questionaire.md

 *Talk about your preferred development environment.
 What is your current setup?
 What do you like the most?
 What would you change?*

-My current set up is coding on my labtop and having my mac destop in case I need to troubleshoop whether its stackoverflow or youtube.
+My current set up is coding on my labtop and having my mac desktop in case I need to troubleshoop whether its stackoverflow or youtube.
 I like to work in agile development on a team where do daily stand ups and using a project management app like trello or jira.
 One thing I would change is having better communication prior or after stand up.

 *If you could master one technology this year, what would it be?
 Is there something specific about this technology that excites you?*